Abhinandan-Ricky/training.python_web/source/presentations/session07.rst

         C:\views\myproject>git ls-tree HEAD
         100755 blob 3689ebe2a18a1c8ec858cf531d8c0ec34c8405b4    run

+.. nextslide:: Make it Executable

 Commit your changes to git to make them permanent.

+Windows users: commit even if it doesn't seem like permissions have been changed.

 .. nextslide:: Procfile